 All Party Parliamentary Group (APPG) for Vaping

 The independent cross-party group of members of the House of Commons and the House of Lords was set up to debate and explore the role of vaping in smoking cessation and vaping regulation more broadly.
 Amongst other topics, it has looked at:

 - The Department of Health’s approach to vaping regulation following the Tobacco Control Plan;

 - Vaping and the tobacco industry.

-The UKVIA acts as the Secretariat to the APPG for Vaping, providing administrative support and event facilitation.
-In this role, we have arranged meetings with Parliamentarians, the public health community, Trading Standards and consumers to focus on public health attitudes to vaping and the vaping regulatory landscape.
+Meetings are often arranged with Parliamentarians, the public health community, Trading Standards and consumers to focus on public health attitudes to vaping and the vaping regulatory landscape.

 - State of the Vaping Nation: includes a number of priority recommendations to the Government, detailed reports of evidence sessions, contributions from key stakeholders and an examination of public attitudes to vaping.
 Read the report here.

 - Vaping in workplaces and public places (2018): includes a review of vaping policies in workplaces and public locations, as well as evidence-based recommendations on vaping in public to stakeholders ranging from employers, public health bodies and vapers themselves.
 Read the report here.

 The APPG is currently undertaking a review of its future direction.